Does Your Company Have a Prescription Drug Policy?

 Certain topics can be sensitive in the workplace.
 Although you want to respect an employee’s privacy regarding medical issues, contractors also have to ensure that they are providing their workforce with a safe environment.
 This can be a difficult balancing act for employers, requiring a great deal of attention to detail and strong company policies within your employee handbook.
 For this reason, employers should consult a construction lawyer in Franklin, TN, for all of their legal needs.

 In this article, a construction attorney will discuss how construction employers can reduce liability by incorporating policies related to prescription drug use into their employee handbooks.
-At Cotney Construction Law, a construction law attorney in Franklin, TN, can assist construction firms and professionals by drafting an ironclad employee handbook that protects their best interests.
+At Cotney Attorneys & Consultants, a construction law attorney in Franklin, TN, can assist construction firms and professionals by drafting an ironclad employee handbook that protects their best interests.
 If you have a legal dispute that leads to the need for a litigation lawyer, our team of experienced legal professionals have you covered.

 Prescription Medications and Construction